Grade 7 Physics Lessons for Spring 2026

 | 8 | 17.2 | Radiation - heat movement without particles | Radiation video Animal image Heat loss from a human body in cold weather Thermal images of clothing YLE A human body losing heat radiation Black, white and silver bottles - taking and processing results Lesson notes 7.5 ppt | Homework: Did these results agree with your prediction?
 Was it a reliable experiment? |

-| 9 | 24.2 | Reviewing work done on heat so far | ||
+| 9 | 24.2 | Reviewing work done on heat so far | Arctic adaptations video | No homework |

-| 11 | 10.3 | Instruction sheet .
-Writing frame | ||
+| 11 | 10.3 | Investigation | Instruction sheet .
+Writing frame Screenshot from the board Video from the lesson | Finish the first two sides of the investigations sheet |

 | 17 | 21.4 | TEST | ||